Statement of Mission

 Since its inception in 1976, this challenge continues to be pursued by maximizing the efforts of the professional staff, expanding the permanent collection, increasing the scope of the exhibition calendars and the activities, and broadening the supportive base from the region which the museum serves.

-We have social intergenerational programs geared towards children, such as literacy programs with our R.E.A.D.S., Math Counts, and S.M.A.R.T.
+We have social intergenerational programs geared towards children, such as the S.M.I.L.E.
+(Saturday Morning is for Laughter and Exercise) and Plus-1, a social interaction program, as well as literacy programs with our R.E.A.D.S., Math Counts, and S.M.A.R.T.
 (St. Michael’s Arithmetic, Reading, Tutoring).
 We also have programs geared towards the elderly such as our Annual Thanksgiving Dinner (a catered meal for local senior citizens) and Adopt-A-Grandparent program visiting the elderly at John Paul II manor.

 In these times of reduced budgets and lessening government funding, volunteerism is becoming increasingly important to assist the poor and the needy.
 Saint Francis University tries to instill in its students a humble Franciscan attitude towards service.
 The D.D.C. is but one major expression of Saint Francis University students’ education and preparation for entrance into the world.

 SMALL BUSINESS DEVELOPMENT CENTER.
 This building houses the Small Business Development Center, one of 18 centers in Pennsylvania, and the Center for Global Competitiveness.
 The Center provides free and confidential business counseling to current and prospective entrepreneurs.
 Services include assistance in the areas of accounting, financial analysis, business planning, and marketing.
 The Center also houses the University's Renewable Energy Center which provides information and assistance on wind energy and other sources of alternative energy.